Huwafili/World-Database-SQL-Project/README.md

 # 🌎 World Dataset Exploration 📂

-Welcome to the **World Dataset Exploration** project! 🌟 In this project, we dive into a rich dataset containing global information and analyze it using **SQL**.
-Additionally, we design and document the data relationships with an **Entity-Relationship (EER) Diagram**.
+Welcome to the **World Dataset Exploration** project! 🌟 In this project, I dive into a rich global information dataset and analyze it using **SQL**.
+Additionally, I design and documented the data relationships with an **Entity-Relationship (EER) Diagram**.
 Let's uncover the world’s data story together! 🌐

 ---